citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 # Conclusion

 All in all, it has been a tremendous couple of years for Citra development, albeit being a bit slow.
+We hope this progress report goes a long way to show that Citra development is very much so alive and active, despite our silence on our website for a long time.
 We are proud of our developers, new and old, who have shown us the love they have for this project in many ways.
+Expect to hear more continued updates from us soon!

 If you want to support this project, we have a [Patreon](https://www.patreon.com/citraemu)!
 Donations to the Patreon go directly to our team to assist with obtaining hardware for testing and keeping our servers up and running.
 Donations are not required, but are greatly appreciated!

 If you are looking to contribute to Citra or just want to get involved with our community, you can find us on our [Discord server](https://discord.com/invite/FAXfZV9) or on our IRC channel (#citra @ [Libera.Chat](https://libera.chat/)).
 Additionally, we’re still looking for writers!
 If you are interested in being a writer of these blog posts, please reach out to us on [Discord](https://discord.com/invite/FAXfZV9).

 Thank you for reading and keep your eyes peeled here, there is more to come in the future!